udAAbu/MSD-recommender-system/README.md

 # Code documentation

 ## Baseline
-The baseline folder contains 3 python files, 1 spreadsheet and our optimal model:
+The baseline folder contains 3 python files, 1 spreadsheet and the optimal model:
 1. [Preprocessing.py](https://github.com/udAAbu/MSD-recommender-system/blob/main/baseline/preprocessing.py).
 This is the script we used for cleaning up the datasets so that they can be used to fit into pyspark ALS model for training and evaluation purpose.
 It will produce three parquet files, which are *df_train_clean.parquet, df_val_clean.parquet, df_test_clean.parquet*, and they will be saved to HDFS.
 2. [train_model.py](https://github.com/udAAbu/MSD-recommender-system/blob/main/baseline/train_model.py).
 This is the training script.
 The ALS models will be trained based on the *df_train_clean.parquet*, and the model will also be saved to HDFS.
 3. [eval_model.py](https://github.com/udAAbu/MSD-recommender-system/blob/main/baseline/eval_model.py).
 This is the evaluation script.
 You can decide to evaluate the model on the validation set or test set by specifying the parquet file path when you submit the job.